Übersetzung durch den Sprachendienst des Bundesministeriums der Finanzen.

 Standardised digital interface

-The standardised digital interface is a data set description for standardised data export from the storage medium in accordance with section 3 (1), from the connection to the electronic record-keeping system and from the electronic storage system, for transfer to the tax authority official tasked with the cash register inspection or field audit.
-It ensures a standardised structuring and description of the data to be recorded in accordance with section 146a (1) of the Fiscal Code in a data schema and data field description for logging in accordance with section 2 and storage in accordance with section 3.
+The standardised digital interface is a data set description for connecting the certified technical security system to the electronic record-keeping system as well as for standardised data export from the storage medium in accordance with section 3 (1), from the electronic storage system in accordance with section 3 (3) and from the electronic record-keeping system in accordance with section 1 (1) sentence 1 or subsection (2) for transfer to the tax authority official tasked with the cash register inspection or field audit.
+The standardised digital interface ensures a standardised documentation of the interface functions with parameters for connecting to the electronic record-keeping system as well as a standardised structuring and description of the data to be recorded in accordance with section 146a (1) of the Fiscal Code in a data schema and data field description for logging in accordance with section 2 and storage in accordance with section 3.
 This applies regardless of the manufacturer software.
-The standardised digital interface for standardised export from the storage medium in accordance with section 3 (1) and the standardised digital interface for standardised export from the electronic record-keeping system can be created and published separately from each other.
+The standardised digital interface for standardised export from the storage medium in accordance with section 3 (1) and from the electronic storage system in accordance with section 3 (3), as well as the standardised digital interface for standardised export from the electronic record-keeping system, can be created and published separately from each other.

 Section 5